dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 - Test selection/discovery
 - Parallelism
 - Test output
-- Built directly on testrepository.ui to leverage future testrepository development
+- Built directly on testrepository to leverage future testrepository development

-We also wanted to address the range of usage scenarios that arise when running Tempest tests.
+We also wanted to address the range of usage scenarios that arise when running Tempest tests:

 - Explicit Class/method name
 - Explicit test list in file